nexills/Scientific_Calculator_CS/README.md

-# CS_Scientific_Calculator
+# Scientific_Calculator_CS

-This is a GUI scientific calculator programmed in Python, complete with most functions available on a typical scientific calculator, as well as some special functions a computer scientist would fine useful.
+This is a GUI scientific calculator programmed in Python, complete with most functions available on a typical scientific calculator, as well as some special functions a computer scientist would find useful.

 # Progress
 The current calculator is fully functional.
 Currently supports 28 functions: